14 Amazing Teen Movies Like Clueless

 A popular high school guy makes a bet that he can turn an unattractive girl into a prom queen.
 Can he do the seemingly impossible?

-This movie is made with teenagers in mind.
+This film is made with teenagers in mind.
 It clearly targets only a certain age group.
 Having said that, this film will not disappoint you even if you’re an adult.

 The story is very predictable.
 You can guess what’s coming from miles away.
 Still, it’s pretty entertaining.
 Give it a go.